 You know us—we really like to stay focused on solutions to help you navigate to greater oral health.
 Goodness knows there is plenty in this industry to ‘cry foul’ about, but that’s not our style.

-However, given our recent articles exploring how to stop tooth decay and remineralize cavities, it’s time to quickly dive into dentistry’s nasty little F-word.
+However, given our recent article exploring how to stop cavities and reverse tooth decay, it’s time to quickly dive into dentistry’s nasty little F-word.

 We’re talking about fluoride, of course.

 After all, for many generations, we have been taught that fluoride is the ‘go-to’ solution to stop tooth decay and support remineralization, right?

 The issue around fluoride’s safety is a hot and controversial topic.
 There are many pieces to unpack in this discussion, so let’s jump in.

 Going beyond the simplistic question, ‘Is fluoride safe?’

 The type of question we ask often determines the quality of information that we receive.

 In this discussion, asking whether it’s safe to use fluoride only adds to the confusion.

 Both sides of the argument have very well-researched data to back their claims, with experts who are willing to state that they are ‘right’.
 So it’s not even really possible to answer the simplistic question of, ‘is it safe?’.